 However, you can still mount your sensor on a fence post or pole, or perhaps on a chimney or flat roof.
 If you plan on fixing your sensor to a chimney, situate it on the side of the prevailing wind – in the UK this is the South East

 Aim to position the wind gauge at least 3 m higher than the majority of the obstructions in your garden.
 The more clearance you can get, the better!

 Seeing as many home weather stations have all the sensors in one unit, it can be hard to choose the ideal location.
 However, a 1.5 m fence post or pole located in the most open area of your garden, set in concrete to keep it level, is often the best solution to provide accurate readings across the board.

 Some weather stations can be ‘customised’ with add-ons at a later date.

-This is handy to look out for if you’re keen to see how you get on with a basic unit first, but might want to branch out into more measurements at a later date.
+This is worth looking out for if you’re keen to see how you get on with a basic unit first, but might want to branch out into more taking more measurements at a later date.